-As noted in the Pin Defintiion (Section 4.3), cards that only implement the Primary Connector have up to four PCIe REFCLKS (0-3).
+As noted in the Pin Definition (Section 4.3), cards that only implement the Primary Connector have up to four PCIe REFCLKS (0-3).
 Cards that implement only the Secondary Connector have up to two PCIe REFCLKS (0, 1).
 Cards that implement both the Primary and Secondary connectors have a total of up to 6 REFCLKs.

 For each add-in card, the following REFCLK connection rules must be followed: